 Inheriting an IRA may seem like a good thing, but there can be tax consequences if you aren't careful.
 If you inherit an IRA, you should check with an attorney or financial advisor as soon as possible to find out your options.

 IRAs are personal savings plans that allow you to set aside money for retirement and get a tax deduction for doing so.
 Earnings in a traditional IRA generally are not taxed until distributed to you.
-At age 72 (unless you turned 70 1/2 in 2019) you have to start taking distributions from a traditional IRA.
+At age 73, you have to start taking distributions from a traditional IRA.
 Earnings in a Roth IRA are not taxed, nor do you have to start taking distributions at any point, but contributions to a Roth IRA are not tax deductible.
 Any amount remaining in an IRA upon death can be paid to a beneficiary or beneficiaries.

-You can leave the account in your spouse's name, but in that case you will need to begin taking withdrawals when your spouse would have turned 72 or, if your spouse was already 72, then a year after his or her death.
+You can leave the account in your spouse's name, but in that case, you will need to begin taking withdrawals when your spouse would have turned 73 or, if your spouse was already 73, then a year after their death.
 If you want to drain the account, you can use the "five-year rule."
 This allows you to do whatever you want with the account, but you must completely empty the account (and pay the taxes) by the end of the fifth year after your spouse's death.

 The rules for a child or grandchild (or other non-spouse) who inherits an IRA are somewhat different than those for a spouse.
 You must withdraw all of the assets in the inherited account within 10 years.
-There are no required distributions during those 10 years, but it must all be distributed by the 10th year.
-Previously, you could choose to take distributions over your lifetime and to pass what is left onto future generations (called the "stretch" option).
+There are no required distributions during those 10 years, but they must all be distributed by the 10th year.
+Previously, you could choose to take distributions over your lifetime and pass what is left onto future generations (the "stretch" option).
 This option was eliminated in 2020.

 Certain non-spouse beneficiaries are treated like spouses, which means they can treat the IRA as their own: